Visual Studio Code Extensions

 Our XML Language Support extension, like our extensions for Java™ and YAML, is built on the Language Server Protocol.
 It is based on the LSP4XML language server.
 XML is a generally useful language, and especially useful for configuration of Red Hat Fuse (or the upstream project, Apache Camel).
 With features such as syntax error reporting, code completion, auto-close tags, automatic node indentation, symbol highlighting, and document folding (to name just a few) as well as DTD and XSD related features, the XML extension by Red Hat should find its way into many developers’ VS Code configurations.
 The source for this extension is available on GitHub, where we welcome contributions.

-The OpenShift Connector by Red Hat allows a developer to interact directly with a Red Hat OpenShift cluster or by using a local instance of OpenShift such as minishift or Red Hat Container Development Kit.
+The OpenShift Connector by Red Hat allows a developer to interact with a Red Hat OpenShift cluster or by using a local instance of OpenShift such as minishift or Red Hat CodeReady Containers.
 Leveraging the OpenShift Application Explorer view, you can improve the end-to-end experience of developing applications.

-The extension provides a quick, simple way for any developer to work their “inner loop” process directly using VS Code - no CLI or wizard hat required.
+The extension provides a quick, simple way for any developer to work their “inner loop” process, of coding, building and testing, directly using VS Code or IntelliJ - no CLI required.

 Using third party packages for your Maven or Node projects is made safer and easier when you have greater visibility into those dependencies!
 Our Dependency Analytics extension for VS Code is a service that checks your dependencies and flags security vulnerabilities (CVEs) and suggests a remedial version.
 It will also show Github popularity metrics along with latest version available for your chosen package.
 Since shipping your software with the correct licensing is important, the extension will also suggest a project level license, check for conflicts between dependency licenses.
 It does this all by using a Red Hat service that has been in development for years that accesses only your manifests and license file(s) to learn about your application dependencies and licenses and providing AI based guidance for additional, alternative dependencies where warranted.